pfrandsen/echoproxy/README.md

 all the resources (schemas) that a wsdl depends on.
 The pseudo code for analyzing a set of wsdl's is given below.

     start echo proxy (with file logging)
+    remove log file (to make sure log is empty)

     for each wsdl do
       run wsimport on wsdl with proxy set to echo proxy move log file "wsdl name".log

     stop echo proxy

+A log file for each wsdl listing its dependencies will now be available.
+See scripts/testrun.sh for example.

 ## Building